Top Production Assistant Interview Questions with Example Answers [2022]

 • - Willingness to put in long hour

-• Question Overview: This question helps you determine the applicant's skills and abilities.
-It also helps you determine how they present themselves.
+• Question Overview: This question helps you determine the applicant's self-awareness.
+It also helps you determine how they view themselves.

 What the interviewer is looking for: